akbota-kurmangazhyyeva/bile-ai/README.md

 # DanceGen

 DanceGen is an AI-powered dance generation API that creates dance animations based on music input.
-It leverages the EDGE (Embodied Dance Generation) model to produce unique dance sequences synchronized with given songs.
+It leverages the EDGE (Editable Dance Generation) model to produce unique dance sequences synchronized with given songs.
+Please go to [EDGE](https://github.com/Stanford-TML/EDGE) and make sure that you have the pre requisites and your device meets the project's GPU requirements before running the project
 ## Features

 - Generate dance animations from song names or audio files